wework/ray/docs/getting-started.md

 ### Fonts

 You will also need to install the fonts, which can be done via WeWork's CDN.
-See instructions in the [fonts documentation](/principles/fonts).
+See instructions in the [fonts documentation](/foundations/fonts/).

 ## Contributing

 Feeling ambitious?
 Good, because we’d love your input and contributions to the design system.

-- Create an issue or submit a pull request at[@wework/ray](https://github.com/wework/ray/issues).
+- Create an issue or submit a pull request at [@wework/ray](https://github.com/wework/ray/issues).
 - Join us in the [#ray-design-system](https://wework.slack.com/messages/CFLL3QWQ5) slack channel.
 (For WeWork employees)